-Earlier this year, when we learned the 2016 B Corp Champions Retreat was scheduled to take place just down the road in Durham, North Carolina, the Lulu team went into overdrive, feverishly working to earn the 80 points required for certification.
-We were determined to attend the event and this past Summer we received our certification.
-Unfortunately for us, the planning committee decided to relocate the retreat in protest of North Carolina’s discriminatory law HB2.
+Earlier this year, the 2016 B Corp Champions Retreat was scheduled to take place just down the road in Durham, North Carolina.
+Team Lulu went into overdrive, feverishly working to earn the 80 points required for certification.
+Unfortunately for us, the B Corp planning committee decided to relocate the retreat in protest of North Carolina’s discriminatory law HB2.

 So, instead of a 20-minute drive to Durham, we packed our bags for Philadelphia.
 Kathy Hensgen, Lulu SVP of Operations, and I flew to Philly to represent Team Lulu and the state of North Carolina as we know it – a community that may be imperfect, but is full of innovation, love, and determined to heal the hurt of HB2 and grow towards a more accepting society.

-Because of HB2, I was worried Lulu would be treated like the embarrassing cousin nobody wants to sit next to at Thanksgiving.
-Instead, we were greeted with open arms and words of encouragement from other B Corps – exemplifying this year’s theme “Towards an Inclusive Economy.”
+Because of HB2, I worried Lulu would be treated like the embarrassing cousin nobody wants to sit next to at Thanksgiving.
+Instead, we met greetings with open arms and words of encouragement from other B Corps – exemplifying this year’s theme “Towards an Inclusive Economy.”

 Business Can be Compassionate